 Similarly, 81% of executives said that in the next three to five years, they expect CRM system usage to expand beyond sales and service/support.
 We’re seeing a spike in companies using their CRM to execute complete digital commerce transactions.

-Though most organizations still use CRM systems for fundamental processes, we see a rising trend toward using CRM throughout the customer lifecycle for all teams.
-In fact, 62% said insights from their CRM system(s) are used by more teams across their organization beyond traditional users such as sales, marketing, and support.
+Though most organisations still use CRM systems for fundamental processes, we see a rising trend toward using CRM throughout the customer lifecycle for all teams.
+In fact, 62% said insights from their CRM system(s) are used by more teams across their organisation beyond traditional users such as sales, marketing, and support.

 Employee perspectives are similar, if not slightly more dire.
 Just 27% of employees said they have a complete single source of truth, and 94% believe it would be of value (some, significant, or indispensable).

-A single source of truth is the ultimate goal of customer relationship management, but it’s only possible with a centralized, scalable data and integration strategy.
+A single source of truth is the ultimate goal of customer relationship management, but it’s only possible with a centralised, scalable data and integration strategy.

 Data must be in the right place and format for employee access, and they need the right skills and training to interpret and use that data to inform decisions and workflows.
 In fact, 72% of executives reported that improving the data skills of customer-facing employees is their top employee priority over the next 12 months.
 Employees agree.